-As Lafayette secretly prepared for his departure, he agreed to visit his father-in-law's uncle, the Marquis de Noailles, who had just become French minister to Great Britain.
+As Lafayette secretly prepared for his departure, he agreed to travel to London to visit his father-in-law's uncle, the Marquis de Noailles, who had just become French minister to Great Britain.
 Lafayette loved London.
 He attended the opera and danced through the night at one ball after another.
-He enjoyed dancing more in Britain "because my dancing is more on a par with everyone else's."
-However, leaving the dinner table at 7:30 and then having supper between 2:00 and 3:00 A.M. struck him "as a very bad practice."
-While hiding his intentions to take up arms with the Americans, Lafayette rejoiced at the news of Washington's victory at Trenton.
-He overtly and zealously defended the American position to such an extent that, when he abruptly left Britain, he was "Considered there as an Enthusiastic Rebel, and Indeed a Young Madman."
+He enjoyed dancing more in Britain "because my dancing is more on a par with everyone else's."18 However, leaving the dinner table at 7:30 and then having supper between 2:00 and 3:00 A.M. struck him "as a very bad practice."19 While hiding his intentions to take up arms with the Americans, Lafayette rejoiced at the news of Washington's victory at Trenton.
+He overtly and zealously defended the American position to such an extent that, when he abruptly left Britain, he was "Considered there as an Enthusiastic Rebel, and Indeed a Young Madman."20

 Before visiting London, Lafayette had purchased a 220ton ship for 112,000 livres.
-La Bonne Mère, a merchantman in the American trade, would be refitted in Bordeaux and, armed with two small cannon and a few muskets, would transport Lafayette, de Kalb, and a dozen other French officers to America.
+La Bonne Mère, a merchantman in the American trade, which after being refitted in Bordeaux and armed with two small cannon and a few muskets, would transport Lafayette, de Kalb, and a dozen other French officers to America.
 While in London Lafayette wrote his father-in-law of his intentions.
 Knowing that the duc d'Ayen would be thoroughly "astonished," Lafayette explained that this was "a unique opportunity to distinguish myself, and to learn my profession."
 He was committed to fight France's old enemy to obtain American independence.
-He would leave London and go directly to the ship he had purchased and sail for America without seeing his wife and daughter.
+He would leave London and go directly to the ship he had purchased and sail for America without seeing his wife and daughter.21

-- 16. Deane to Joseph-Matthias Gérard de Rayneval, Paris, April 2, 1777, LAAR, I, 41. - 17.
-Agreement between Lafayette and Silas Deane, Paris, December 7, 1776, LAAR, I, 17. - 18.
-Lafayette to Adrienne Lafayette, London, February 25 and 28, 1777, LAAR, I, 22, 23. - 19.
-Ibid., Calais, February 20, 1777, LAAR, I, 23-26. - 20.
-Lafayette to Robert R. Livingston, Cadiz, February 5, 1783, LAAR, V, 89.
+^{18.} Lafayette to Adrienne Lafayette, London, February 25 and 28, 1777, LAAR, I, 22, 23.

+^{19.} Ibid., Calais, February 20, 1777, LAAR, I, 23-26.

+^{20.} Lafayette to Robert R. Livingston, Cadiz, February 5, 1783, LAAR, V, 89.

+^{21.} To the duc d'Ayen, London, March 9, 1777, LAAR, I, 28.